 Bridgette is still working on our financial records for 2020-21 as there were numerous transactions for the Fair Food Fund to be entered.

 Meeting closed at 8.35pm.

 Date of next meeting: to be decided.
-Likely to be 11th August or 18th August.
+Likely to be 11th or 18th August.
+(Actually Wed 1st Sept).